JASNA North Carolina

 Tea time with a Janeite

 Welcome back to “Tea Time with a Janeite,” our series where we get to learn more about our members, digging into their love of Jane (and tea) and letting us get to know them a little bit better.
-The series is produced by member Mayra Garcia Mastin.
-Enjoy this latest interview!
-Janeite: Anvita Budhraja Member Since: 2019 What is your…
+Enjoy this latest interview with our new Membership Officer!
+Janeite: Laine Wood Member Since: 2020 What is your preferred tea or relaxation…

 Read More